At Cachet Village Animal Hospital, we want to help make your experience with your new puppy or kitten as positive and playful as possible.

-As soon as you get a new puppy or kitten, you should schedule an appointment with Dr. DeRose.
+As soon as you get a new puppy or kitten, you should schedule an appointment with our veterinarians.
 Be sure to bring any medical records you may have, including vaccination records, with you to this first appointment.
 You can expect your pet to receive a thorough physical exam.
-Dr. DeRose will be more than happy to answer any questions you may have and will determine a vaccination schedule that suits your pet.
+We will be more than happy to answer any questions you may have and will determine a vaccination schedule that suits your pet.

 At 8 weeks of age, your puppy needs to be vaccinated for distemper, parvovirus, parainfluenza, and hepatitis.
 After these initial important vaccinations, your puppy will need follow-up boosters at 12 weeks, plus a rabies vaccination at 16 weeks.
-(Additional vaccinations may also be recommended depending on you and your pet’s lifestyle.)
+Additional vaccinations may also be recommended depending on your pet’s lifestyle.

 Kittens receive a FVRCP vaccination at their first visit at 8 weeks, with two follow-up boosters plus a rabies vaccination at 16 weeks.
 Dr. DeRose may also recommend the feline leukemia vaccine, depending on your cat’s lifestyle.